MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/README.md

 #### Input formats
 **1**.
 Expression in SoP form <br> **2**.
 A list of minterms <br> **3**.
 A list of minterms and don't cares <br>
 #### Evaluation Conventions
--To **'AND'** two or more variables, they should be adjacent without any charcters in between.
+- To **'AND'** two or more variables, they should be adjacent without any charcters in between.
--To **'OR'** two or more variables, they should be separated by a '+' sign.
+- To **'OR'** two or more variables, they should be separated by a '+' sign.
--When inputting minterms or don't cares, they should be separated by a single space.
+- When inputting minterms or don't cares, they should be separated by a single space.